Hashnode/mint/README.md

 If you want to improve the code and want to offer feedback, feel free to send a PR.
 The whole purpose of open sourcing the repo at such an early stage is to get feedback and improve the code.

-The front-end for the blockchain is located at uphack.co and the corresponding code is at: `<Placeholder>`
+The front-end for the blockchain is located at uphack.co and the corresponding code is available [here](https://github.com/Hashnode/Uphack).

 ---